-The situation that these kids find themselves in make it a brutal read.
+The situation that these kids find themselves in makes it a brutal read.
 Anytime a group of kids is tasked with piloting a mech, I know things are going to be tough.
-I really think of series like Darling in the Franxx, Mobile Suit Gundam: Iron Blooded Orphans, which is one of my favorite mecha anime on Netflix, or pretty much any Gundam series for that matter here, but Bokurano is one of the most heart-wrenching I've ever read.
+I really think of series like Darling in the Franxx, Mobile Suit Gundam: Iron-Blooded Orphans, which is one of my favorite mecha anime on Netflix, or pretty much any Gundam series for that matter here, but Bokurano is one of the most heart-wrenching I've ever read.
 It's actually up there with the likes of Neon Genesis Evangelion for me.
-Both are quite similar, especially in regards to their tone and the designs of the enemies they are fighting against.
+Both are quite similar, especially in regard to their tone and the designs of the enemies they are fighting against.

-That being said, if you enjoy dark mecha manga that highlight not only the physical impact that piloting has, but also the psychological effects it has as well, you'll want to give Bokurano: Ours a read.
+That being said, if you enjoy dark mecha manga that highlights not only the physical impact that piloting has but the psychological effects it has as well, you'll want to give Bokurano: Ours a read.

 Eden: It's an Endless World! by Hiroki Endo

 Eden: It's an Endless World! by Hiroki Endo, who you may also know as the creator of All Rounder Meguru, is one of my favorite survival manga as well as sci-fi manga of all time.
 It also has a cyberpunk feel and is more violent and dark than most of the series on this list, which puts it more so in the category of series like Akira.
 Even though it's one of the best to release so far, it's still a highly underrated sci-fi manga.